AlgebraicJulia/Decapodes.jl/docs/src/cism.md

 maximum(abs.(h_diff))
 ```

-We compute root meand square error (RMSE) as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* (Considering the entire domain decreases the RMSE, while not telling you much abouat the dynamics in the area of interest.)
+We compute root meand square error (RMSE) as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* (Considering the entire domain decreases the RMSE, while not telling you much about the dynamics in the area of interest.)
 Note that the official CISM benchmark reports 6.43 and 9.06 RMSE for their two solver implementations.

 ```@example DEC
 # Compute RMSE not considering the "outside".